hane-smitter/zeet/README.md

   mygit merge <branch-name>
   ```

-  This merges the specified branch into the current branch, with conflict detection.
+  This merges `<branch-name>` into the current checked out branch, with conflict detection.
-  Currently fast-forward merge is fully supported.
-3-way merge works but refinements still needed which is work tracked under progress and will be fully stable soon.
+  _Fast-forward_ merge strategy is used when history between the branches is linear. _3-way merge_ is used otherwise.

 - **View diffs**: